galafis/rust-high-performance-data-processing/README.md

 - **Efficient Concurrency**: Utilization of native Rust features to build concurrent and parallel data pipelines safely and performantly.
 - **Data Ecosystem Integration**: How to integrate Rust with popular data tools and formats like Apache Arrow and Parquet.
 - **Professional Code**: Well-structured code examples, following industry best practices, with a focus on clarity, efficiency, and internal documentation.
-- **Complete Documentation**: Each example is accompanied by detailed documentation, benchmarks, and practical use cases to facilitate understanding and application.
+- **Complete Documentation**: Each example is accompanied by detailed documentation, benchmarks and practical use cases to facilitate understanding and application.
 - **Tests Included**: Code modules validated through unit and integration tests, ensuring the robustness and reliability of the implementations.
 - **Didactic Approach**: Content presented didactically, ideal for learning and reference, with clear explanations of concepts and practical application.
+- **Advanced CSV Processing**: A new module (`csv_processing`) has been added to demonstrate efficient CSV file processing, using the Titanic dataset as an example.

 ### 📊 Visualization